 For Indonesia, the key insight is that the existence of a high-quality technical standard is necessary but not sufficient: it must be made accessible, formally recognised, and legally binding.
 A holistic reform strategy would therefore require, at minimum, (i) translating the standard into Bahasa Indonesia, (ii) formally integrating its core provisions—competent and authorised DEFRs, mandatory use of forensic copies, comprehensive and auditable chains of custody, and processes that are demonstrably repeatable, reproducible, and justifiable—into binding procedural rules, and (iii) embedding these rules either through targeted amendments to the new KUHAP and its implementing regulations, or through law enforcement agencies’ regulations that are more coherently tailored to the realities of e-evidence.
-The essential requirement for Indonesia is to align its procedural law with the substantive guarantees embodied in SNI ISO/IEC 27037:2014, thereby securing the integrity, reliability, and admissibility of e-evidence in its CJS.whilst
+The essential requirement for Indonesia is to align its procedural law with the substantive guarantees embodied in SNI ISO/IEC 27037:2014, thereby securing the integrity, reliability, and admissibility of e-evidence in its CJS.

+A further consequence of making SNI ISO/IEC 27037:2014 mandatory would be a significant restructuring of institutional practice across the CJS.
+For the police, it would require the formal revision of standard operating procedures for search, seizure, imaging, storage, and transfer of digital devices; the designation, training, certification, and periodic evaluation of authorised DEFRs and DESs; investment in forensic laboratories, validated tools, secure evidence storage, and audit systems; and the creation of internal supervision and accountability mechanisms for breaches of chain of custody or other forensic requirements.
+For public prosecutors, mandatory adoption would shift their role from merely receiving digital evidence to actively scrutinising whether it was identified, acquired, preserved, and documented in compliance with the standard before relying on it in indictments and at trial, thereby increasing the need for prosecutorial guidelines, specialised expertise, and closer coordination with investigators.
+For courts, it would provide a clearer benchmark for assessing the authenticity, integrity, reliability, and probative value of e-evidence, whilst also requiring judges to develop greater technical literacy in digital forensic processes and to treat non-compliance with mandatory safeguards as a factor affecting admissibility or evidential weight.
+In practical terms, therefore, mandatory incorporation of the standard would not only improve evidential quality but would also institutionalise forensic discipline, redistribute professional responsibilities, and create a more transparent and reviewable framework for handling e-evidence across police, prosecutorial, and judicial institutions.

 5. Indonesia’s e-Criminal Evidence Framework Reform: (Still) Adapting to the Digital Age

 Indonesia must modernise its framework on e-evidence if the CJS is to produce accurate and defensible outcomes.
 The existing regime remains fragmented and dominated by an analogue mindset, insufficiently attuned to the technical characteristics and vulnerabilities of e-evidence.
 As a result, it struggles to capture the nuances of digital data, risks hindering effective investigation, and creates gaps in the protection of human rights.
 A comprehensive and forward-looking reform is therefore required.
+We recommend such reforms into legislative, institutional, and technical forensic reform.

-combining legislative revision with detailed, operationally realistic implementing measures.
-Conceptually, e-evidence should be defined in a technologically neutral yet precise manner, covering both native digital data (whether stored locally on devices or in cloud environments) and digitised analogue materials.
+At the legislative level, Indonesian law should adopt a technologically neutral yet sufficiently precise definition of e-evidence, encompassing both native digital data (whether stored locally on devices or in cloud environments) and digitised analogue materials.
 A definition of this breadth is particularly important in Indonesia’s negative statutory evidence system, which both relies on an exhaustive list of admissible evidentiary categories and, at the same time, permits “any probative object, provided it is not obtained unlawfully.”
 Only through such a comprehensive and neutral concept of e-evidence is it possible, at later stages, to meaningfully assess its authenticity, legality, and reliability in light of its distinct technical characteristics.